paulblick/money2020/README.md

 We cannot wait to meet everyone and geek out on payment APIs at the Money 20/20 Hackathon November 1st and 2nd.
 This repo is to provide you a quickstart to integrating to Mercury APIs.

+As you can see from the list above we have made our:  HostedCheckout, MobileWallets, REST, and SOAP integrations available to you for your hacking pleasure.

+REST/SOAP are a transmission mechanism but specifically open up access to our Credit, Debit, EBT, PrePaid products.

 #Contact

 If you have any questions/comments leading up to the event please contact me at dourada at mercurypay dot com.
 Or feel free to use the phone number or contact form here:  http://developer.mercurypay.com/support-2/.